SantoshKashyapShorthillsAI/Assignment_3/README.md

    python3 extractor.py
    ```

    Prompted to enter the filename (with extension) of the document to process.
-Ensure the file is located in the appropriate directory (specified in the code).
+Ensure the file is located in the appropriate directory i.e Documents.

 2. **Supported file types**: It supports `PDF`, `DOCX`, and `PPTX` files.
 Once processed, the extracted data will be saved both locally and in the MySQL database.